slsdetectorgroup/slsDetectorPackage/docs/src/firmware.rst

 Always ensure that the client and server software are of the same release.

-#.
 Program from console
     .. code-block:: bash

-        # copies server from tftp folder of pc, links new server to jungfrauDetectorServer,
+        # copies server from tftp folder of pc, links new server to gotthard2DetectorServer,
         # programs fpga,
         # reboots
         sls_detector_put update gotthard2DetectorServervxxx pcxxx xxx.rbf